Quick Take

 Northern Atlantic Type 1 Killer Whale

 The northern Atlantic type 1 killer whale predominantly inhabits the regions of Norway, Iceland, and Scotland.
-They are small-sized orcas, with females measuring 16 to 19 feet long while males grow between 19 to 22 feet.
+These whales are believed to live in family pods and are generalist feeders.
+Off the coast of Norway, they cooperatively herd herring and mackerel into schools.
+These whales may also hunt sharks.
+They are smaller orcas, with females measuring 16 to 19 feet long while males grow between 19 to 22 feet.

 Northern Atlantic Type 2 Killer Whale

 The northern Atlantic type 2 killer whale primarily occurs off the coasts of Iceland and Norway.
 However, they sometimes travel as far south as the Azores.
-These orcas are bigger than the northern Atlantic type 1 killer whales and have very obvious white patches over their eyes, with a prominent saddle.
-Type 2 orcas are one of the biggest species, as males grow to 29 feet long.
+These orcas are known to prey on other cetaceans, including minke whales.
+These black and white orcas have very obvious back-sloping white patches over their eyes, with a prominent saddle.
+Type 2 orcas are one of the biggest ecotypes, as males grow to 28 feet long.

 Antarctic Type A Killer Whale

-The largest species of killer whale is the Antarctic type A killer whale.
-These orcas can grow up to 32 feet long.
-The reason these killer whales get so big is due to their diet, which consists of large prey.
-They often hunt minke whales, which they follow through the Antarctic waters and north into the parts of the Southern Hemisphere.
-Furthermore, they are also known to hunt seals off the coast of Argentina, where most documentarians go to get footage of these orcas as they beach themselves to feed on the sea lion pups ashore.
+The largest species of killer whale is the Antarctic type A killer whale, which is a black and white form of orca.
+These huge whales can grow 31 feet or more.
+These killer whales get so big because of their diet, which consists of large prey.
+They hunt minke whales, which they follow through the Antarctic waters and north into parts of the Southern Ocean.
+They are also known to hunt elephant seals off the coast of Argentina.

-The largest species of killer whale is the Antarctic type A killer whale.
-These orcas can grow up to 32 feet long.
+The largest species of killer whale is the Antarctic type A killer whale that can reach 31 feet or more.

 ©Dale Lorna Jacobsen/Shutterstock.com